Every diabetes losing weight can help get off insulin and other medications. Learn how diabetes safely loses their weight.

 - Eat foods rich in fibers, which help your digestive system, and you feel fullness.

 - Take healthy diets rich in fruits, vegetables, grains, cereals, spices, etc.

 - Be physically active and or do exercise regularly, just 30 to 60 minutes of physical activity per day for most of the days in a week.

 - Get enough sleep; because numerous studies show sleeplessness make you obese.

 - Drink plenty of water, which helps to wash your system and help safely lose weight.

-- Finally do not try to lose weight suddenly; it is not safe and good for your health.
-Try to lose weight in steps for safer weight loss.
+- Finally, do not try to lose weight suddenly; it is not safe and suitable for your health.
+Try to lose weight in steps for more reliable weight loss.

-Before you starting a weight-loss plan, you should consult with a doctor about your health needs and the best suitable options for safer weight loss.
-Additionally, regular blood-glucose monitoring is important, because you may need medication or dosage change once you start losing weight.
+Before you start a weight-loss plan, you should consult with a doctor about your health needs and the best suitable options for safer weight loss.
+Additionally, regular blood-glucose monitoring is essential because you may need medication or dosage change once you start losing weight.